Monster Hunter Rise: Sunbreak arc

 Although the Qurio have lost their host, they have begun killing monsters around the kingdom.
 The Hunter and Fiorayne find the citadel littered with the corpses of monsters, their life energy drained by the Qurio.
 The Qurio swarm gathers as a large pit opens from beneath the ocean near Elgado.
 An enormous demonic monster emerges from the pit, causing an earthquake.
 Before the creature can cause any more destruction, Galleus arrives with his fleet and forces it back into the pit.
-Galleus and Bahari reveal to the Hunter and Fiorayne that the creature was Gaismagorm, the "Archdemon of the Abyss", a legendary monster that is said to rise up from underground and destroy the world.
-They also reveal that, based on their research, Gaismagorm is the true source of the Qurio and it sent them out to gather energy in order to free itself from beneath the sea.
+Galleus and Bahari reveal to the Hunter and Fiorayne that the creature was the "Archdemon of the Abyss", dubbed Gaismagorm by the Guild, a legendary monster that is said to rise up from underground and destroy the world.
+They also reveal that, based on their research, Gaismagorm is the true source of the Qurio responsible for sending them out to gather energy in order to free itself from beneath the sea.
 As Malzeno wasn't affected by the Qurio, it rivaled Gaismagorm and stalled its release.
-With Malzeno now dead, nothing is able to stop the Archfiend from emerging.
+With Malzeno dead, nothing is able to stop the Archfiend from emerging.

 Galleus gathers his ships and orders the Hunter and Fiorayne to descend into the pit to slay the creature.
 Within the pit, a destructive battle follows, with Galleus providing artillery fire to aid the Hunter.
 With his help, the Hunter and Fiorayne bring down Gaismagorm, causing the Qurio to begin to die.
 Reuniting with Galleus, the Hunter and their allies return to Elgado, where the people of both the kingdom and Kamura are celebrating their victory.
 Galleus and Bahari inform the Hunter that though their source is gone, the remaining Qurio are still a threat.
 Fiorayne asks the Hunter to stay with her in Elgado and continue to fight with her to protect the kingdom.

-Some time later, Kagero learns of the arrival of the Elder Dragon Amatsu, who was responsible for the destruction of his hometown Tsukito City, and goes to seek revenge.
+Some time later, Kagero learns of the arrival of the massive, serpentine elder dragon, Amatsu, who was responsible for the destruction of his hometown Tsukito City, and goes to seek revenge.
 Yomogi intervenes and both are saved when the Hunter and Utsushi arrive, slaying Amatsu.
 Kagero expresses gratitude to the Hunter for avenging his homeland.

-After defeating Amatsu, Galleus and Bahari find a Malzeno that has not yet been infected by the Qurio, Primordial Malzeno.
+After defeating Amatsu, Galleus and Bahari find a Malzeno that has not yet been infected by the Qurio, which the Guild dubs Primordial Malzeno.
 They become suspicious that Malzeno is killing the Qurio as Fiorayne assists the Hunter to fight the dragon once again.
 During the search, however, the Hunter and Fiorayne learn that this Malzeno is attempting to kill the Qurio in order to prevent them from infecting it, and so the duo resolve to save Malzeno by slaying the Qurio.
 Malzeno, now silently amicable toward the Hunter and Fiorayne, flies away in peace to protect the kingdom alongside them.